 Museums, Parks, and Gardens

-London is one of the best cities in the world for museums and many of them are free.
+London is widely believed to have more museums than any comparable city in the world including Paris and Rome.
+Bonus, many of them are free.
 If you like museums some highlights include the British Museum, the National Gallery, the Victoria and Albert, and Tate Modern.

-Parks and gardens are also plentiful which is welcome in such a big city, it makes it more approachable.
+Parks and gardens are also easy to locate.
+When you’re tired of the hustle and bustle, escape to a park.
 Hyde Park is famous and easy to work into a visit to Buckingham Palace.
 St. James Park is adjacent to the mall which makes a lovely royal walk.
 And once again, the parks are free.

 Berkeley Square in Mayfair is surrounded by huge plane trees planted the same year as the French Revolution.
 It’s not exactly a park but a beautiful green space that’s a bit wild.
 To me it seemed a place more for locals than tourists.
 I had lunch sitting on a bench there and people-watching.